NotSoCubic/Cubics-Custom-Catalog/README.md

 # Cubic's Custom Catalog
-This repository lists all the custom levels I've made for the game, in chronological order of when I've made them.
-This includes spin-off levels I've made, remakes I've made, collaboration levels I partook in, and of course, levels I made myself.

-To add these levels to your EDGE, you need to put the BIN files in the "levels" folder and the ESO files in the "models" folder in the game's local files.
-Then you need to go into the "mapping.xml" file (found in the levels folder) and add the string of levels in each file's "mapping.xml" file into the one in the game's files.

-If you did everything right, you should see new levels in your game.

-If you would like to play older versions of these levels, contact me and I will reach out to you eventually

-If you are in the official EDGE Mod Uploading Discord Server, you will gain access to any new levels earlier than their expected release date.
+This repository features every custom EDGE level I've made and put out to the public at one point in time.
+This lists spin-off levels, remakes of already existing levels, levels I built with other people, and of course, levels that I made all by myself.
+To add new levels to your EDGE, simply place the .bin files into the "levels" folder and the .eso files into the "models folder.
+Then, add the level strings into the mapping.xml file found in the "levels" folder and place the strings underneath the "standard", "bonus", or "extended" elements (those strings are listed in the readme files provided in the folders of each level.)

+Total Level Count: 19

+Disclaimer: Any upcoming levels might take more time than expected to be released.
+I got a MacBook recently and I'm not sure if it can run EdgeTool yet.
+More updates will be provided in the near future.

 # Cubic's Levels
-1. Proceed (August 17, 2022)
+Proceed (August 17, 2022)

-2. Laze (August 18, 2022)
+Laze (August 18, 2022)

-3. Quadrant (August 19, 2022)
+Quadrant (August 19, 2022)

-4. Dark Matter (September 3, 2022)
+Dark Matter (September 3, 2022)

-5. Light Show (October 22, 2022)
+Light Show (October 22, 2022)

-6. Spirit (December 25, 2022)
+Spirit (December 25, 2022)

-7. Cubilation (April 16, 2023)
+Cubilation (April 16, 2023)

+# EDGE Ending Levels
+Normal Levels

+Normal Levels (All Complete)

+Extended Levels

+Extended Levels (All Complete)

+Bonus Levels

+Bonus Levels (All Complete)

 # EDGE Menu Levels
-1. EDGE
+EDGE

-2. EDGE (PC)
+EDGE (PC)

-# EDGE Ending Levels
-1. Normal Levels
-2. Normal Levels (All Complete)
-3. Extended Levels
-4. Extended Levels (All Complete)
-5. Bonus Levels
-6. Bonus Levels (All Complete)

 # WEG Fan Recreation Levels
-1. Rush Out (remade by cloud54)
+Rush Out (remade by cloud54)

-2. Balance (remade by Not So Cubic)
+Balance (remade by Not So Cubic)

 # EDGE Old Levels (Extra Levels)
-1. 1st Contact (Mobile)
+1st Contact (Mobile)

-2. Metro (Mobile)
+Metro (Mobile)

-# Upcoming Levels
-Nothing new to address.

-# Upcoming Level Packs
+# Upcoming Levels/Packs
-1. EDGE Hardcore Mode
+EDGE Hardcore Mode